-Fortunately, we’re here to help by sharing ten of our favorites that are ideal for long journeys.
+Fortunately, we’re here to help by sharing eleven of our favorites that are ideal for long journeys.
 These fun time-killing games have all got hours of playability, are available for iPhone, iPad, and Android, and cost under five bucks.
 Some are entirely free!

 Plague is a very easy game to sink a lot of hours into.
 The premise is simple: create a deadly disease, name it whatever you like, and use it to wipe out the entire world.

 Your enemies here are the good scientists who work together to develop a cure against whatever vile illness you concoct.
 If they’re successful before you manage to infect everyone on the planet, you lose.
 The game has been around for a decade, but unsurprisingly it’s never felt more relevant than it does right now.